hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 This will start a Connect sidecar that listens on a random port registered with Consul and proxies valid inbound connections to port 8080 in the pod.
-To establish a connection to the pod, a client must use another Connect proxy.
+To establish a connection to the pod using Connect, a client must use another Connect proxy.
 The client Connect proxy will use Consul service discovery to find all available upstream proxies and their public ports.